-Front-end Sales Load Waivers on Class A Shares available at Merrill Lynch
+Front-end Load Waivers Available at Merrill

-- Employer-sponsored retirement, deferred compensation and employee benefit plans (including health savings accounts) and trusts used to fund those plans, provided that the shares are not held in a commission-based brokerage account and shares are held for the benefit of the plan - Shares purchased by a 529 Plan (does not include 529 Plan units or 529-specific share classes or equivalents) - Shares purchased through a Merrill Lynch affiliated investment advisory program - Shares exchanged due to the holdings moving from a Merrill Lynch affiliated investment advisory program to a Merrill Lynch brokerage (nonadvisory) account pursuant to Merrill Lynch's policies relating to sales load discounts and waivers - Shares purchased by third party investment advisors on behalf of their advisory clients through Merrill Lynch's platform - Shares of funds purchased through the Merrill Edge Self-Directed platform (if applicable) - Shares purchased through reinvestment of capital gains distributions and dividend reinvestment when purchasing shares of the same fund (but not any other fund within Aquila Group of Funds) - Shares exchanged from Class C (i.e. level-load) shares of the same fund pursuant to Merrill Lynch's policies relating to sales load discounts and waivers - Employees and registered representatives of Merrill Lynch or its affiliates and their family members - Directors or Trustees of the Trust, and employees of the Trust's investment adviser or any of its affiliates, as described in the prospectus - Eligible shares purchased from the proceeds of redemptions within the Aquila Group of Funds, provided (1) the repurchase occurs within 90 days following the redemption, (2) the redemption and purchase occur in the same account, and (3) redeemed shares were subject to a frontend or deferred sales load (known as Rights of Reinstatement).
-Automated transactions (i.e. systematic purchases and withdrawals) and purchases made after shares are automatically sold to pay Merrill Lynch's account maintenance fees are not eligible for reinstatement
+- Shares of mutual funds available for purchase by employer-sponsored retirement, deferred compensation and employee benefit plans (including health savings accounts) and trusts used to fund those plans provided the shares are not held in a commission-based brokerage account and shares are held for the benefit of the plan.
+For purposes of this provision, employersponsored retirement plans do not include SEP IRAs, Simple IRAs, SAR-SEPs or Keogh plans - Shares purchased through a Merrill investment advisory program - Brokerage class shares exchanged from advisory class shares due to the holdings moving from a Merrill investment advisory program to a Merrill brokerage account - Shares purchased through the Merrill Edge Self-Directed platform - Shares purchased through the systematic reinvestment of capital gains distributions and dividend reinvestment when purchasing shares of the same mutual fund in the same account - Shares exchanged from level-load shares to front-end load shares of the same mutual fund in accordance with the description in the Merrill SLWD Supplement - Shares purchased by eligible employees of Merrill or its affiliates and their family members who purchase shares

+- in accounts within the employee's Merrill Household (as defined in the Merrill SLWD Supplement) - Shares purchased by eligible persons associated with the fund as defined in this prospectus (e.g. the fund's officers or trustees) - Shares purchased from the proceeds of a mutual fund redemption in front-end load shares provided (1) the repurchase is in a mutual fund within the same fund family; (2) the repurchase occurs within 90 calendar days from the redemption trade date, and (3) the redemption and purchase occur in the same account (known as Rights of Reinstatement).
+Automated transactions (i.e. systematic purchases and withdrawals) and purchases made after shares are automatically sold to pay Merrill's account maintenance fees are not eligible for Rights of Reinstatement

-CDSC Waivers on Class A and C Shares available at Merrill Lynch
+Contingent Deferred Sales Charge ("CDSC") Waivers on Front-end, Back-end, and Level Load Shares Available at Merrill

-- Death or disability of the shareholder - Shares sold as part of a systematic withdrawal plan as described in the Trust's Prospectus - Return of excess contributions from an IRA Account - Shares sold as part of a required minimum distribution for IRA and retirement accounts pursuant to the Internal Revenue Code - Shares sold to pay Merrill Lynch fees but only if the transaction is initiated by Merrill Lynch - Shares acquired through a right of reinstatement - Shares held in retirement brokerage accounts, that are exchanged for a lower cost share class due to transfer to certain fee based accounts or platforms (applicable to Class A and Class C shares only) - Shares received through an exchange due to the holdings moving from a Merrill Lynch affiliated investment advisory program to a Merrill Lynch brokerage (non-advisory) account pursuant to Merrill Lynch's policies relating to sales load discounts and waivers
+- Shares sold due to the client's death or disability (as defined by Internal Revenue Code Section 22I(3)) - Shares sold pursuant to a systematic withdrawal program subject to Merrill's maximum systematic withdrawal limits as described in the Merrill SLWD Supplement - Shares sold due to return of excess contributions from an IRA account - Shares sold as part of a required minimum distribution for IRA and retirement accounts due to the investor reaching the qualified age based on applicable IRS regulation - Front-end or level-load shares held in commissionbased, non-taxable retirement brokerage accounts (e.g. traditional, Roth, rollover, SEP IRAs, Simple IRAs, SAR-SEPs or Keogh plans) that are transferred to fee-based accounts or platforms and exchanged for a lower cost share class of the same mutual fund

-Front-end load Discounts Available at Merrill Lynch: Breakpoints, Rights of Accumulation & Letters of Intent
+Front-end Load Discounts Available at Merrill: Breakpoints, Rights of Accumulation & Letters of Intent